kjetilmjos/node-nmap-viewer/README.md

 <h3> BASH file </h3>

-Edit ip address of the bash.sh file in the repository.
+Edit ip address and filepath of the .sh files in the repository.

 Make the file executable by typing
+'''

-chmod +x nmap.sh
+chmod +x filename.sh
+'''
+ Do this for all files

 <b> Running a command as sudo inside a sh file. </b> <br>
 Open a terminal and type